Nonye2K3/chia/Raspberry-Pi.md

 This should work on Pi 3 with 64 bit Ubuntu but has not been tested.
 Please update this if that changes.

-As noted above the Raspberry Pi is not cut out to be a Timelord or a plotter.
+As noted above the Raspberry Pi is not cut out to be a Timelord.
+With our switch from AES to Chacha8 it is feasible to plot with the Pi but it's slow.
+Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 It makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and then transferred to it to harvest/farm.

 ## Installing and running the GUI